adahera222/random/screengrab3imgur/README.md

 * [PIL](http://www.pythonware.com/products/pil/)
 * [pyHook](http://sourceforge.net/apps/mediawiki/pyhook/index.php?title=Main_Page)

-If you happen to find this and use it, please get your own key for the [imgur API](https://imgur.com/register/api_anon) and add it to line 12 of [upload.py](https://github.com/adonaac/random/blob/master/screengrab3imgur/upload/upload.py).
+If you happen to find this and use it, please get your own key for the [imgur API](https://imgur.com/register/api_anon) and add it to C:/Users/yourusername/AppData/Local/screengrab3imgur/key.txt.